dchakro/PiHoleOnMacOS/README.md

 docker exec pihole pihole status
 ```

-## 5. Change the Local DNS to your docker :
+## 5. Change the DNS on your network interface to your pihole :

+Now that pihole is up and running, we can use it to filter and resolve DNS queries.

 #### CUI